 How to Layer for Winter

-The general philosophy for winter layering is to create an apparel kit or system, where every piece works in tandem, such that the wearer stays comfortable across a wide range of temperatures, and dry as the weather changes.
+The conventional wisdom for winter layering is to create an apparel kit or system.
+Every piece works together to keep the wearer comfortable across a wide range of temperatures, as well as dry with changing weather conditions.

-Proper layering will allow you to have what you need for the most inclement weather, and pare down appropriately as you need — say, as your core temp rises with high-output activity.
-For example, skinning up, you’ll be making much of your own warmth, so you can stick with a baselayer and keep other layers packed.
-But once you’ve reached the summit and cooled off a bit, you’ll want to add a wind-protective shell — and maybe an insulating midlayer — for the chilly decent.
+Proper layering will provide what you need for the most inclement weather, and pare down appropriately as you need — say, as your core temp rises with high-output activity.
+For example, skinning up, you’ll be making much of your own warmth, so you can stick with a base layer and keep other layers packed.
+But once you’ve reached the summit and cooled off a bit, you’ll want to add a wind-protective shell — and maybe an insulating midlayer for the chilly descent.